tkanu025/test/readme.md

-# this is the actual test message that i wrote
+# this is the actual test message that I wrote

-oh i need to make some change here
+oh!
+I need to make some changes here

+sorry there were some typos